 - Pile the cut collard leaves into several stacks and roll up each stack lengthwise.
 Slice each roll into 1-inch pieces, cutting the collard greens into ribbons.

-- Cook the collards: Add collard greens to the pot and stir them into the cooking liquid.
+- Add collard greens to the pot and stir them into the cooking liquid.
 Bring to a boil.
-Reduce heat and simmer gently, uncovered, for 2 to 3 hours until greens are your desired tenderness.

 - When done, use a slotted spoon to transfer the greens from the cooking liquid to a serving bowl.
 Chop meat from the ham hocks and stir into the greens.